Skip to main content

 Is Microsoft Copilot good?

-Yes, Microsoft Copilot is good for ai chat work.
-Users particularly appreciate completely free with premium ai features.
-However, keep in mind limited to 30 turns per conversation.
+Yes, Microsoft Copilot is good for ai agent builders work.
+Users particularly appreciate free access to gpt-4-class intelligence (a $20/month value with chatgpt plus).
+However, keep in mind hard cap of 30 turns per conversation before requiring a reset.

 Is Microsoft Copilot free?